Tony Nelson (footballer)

 Anthony James Nelson (12 April 1930 – 27 August 2022) was a Welsh professional footballer who played in the Football League for Newport County and Bournemouth as a centre half.

 His father was footballer Jimmy Nelson who was born in Scotland (playing for the national team four times) and brought up in Northern Ireland, but settled in Wales.

+International career

+Nelson won both of his Wales Amateur caps in 1952 as an amateur with Newport County.
+He made his debut on 16 February at Bangor City's Farrar Road against England Amateurs in a 3-4 defeat, scoring after only 5 minutes.
+Nelson retained his place for the following match away to Scotland Amateurs on 1 March at Grant Street, Inverness home of Clachnacuddin and he scored again in a 2-3 defeat for the Welsh.